Calcrete-Capped Megaflood Gravel - George, WA

 Calcrete ribbons.
 Ribbons of CaCO3 with the right morphology suggest throughflow, inflation (vertical expansion due to mineral growth), and a larger proportion of fine grained sediment.
-Note how secondary carbonate scaffolds on the gravel (parent material) and appears to consume it.
-Fewer clasts are seen the higher you go in the calcrete unit, but many are still there.
-Also, this section is likely slightly thicker than it was when first deposited due to the inflative effects of carbonate growth.
+Note how secondary carbonate scaffolds on the gravel (parent material) and envelopes it.
+Fewer clasts are seen the higher you go in the calcrete unit, but many are still there, completely coated.
+Also, this section may be slightly thicker than it was when first deposited due to the inflative effects of carbonate growth.

 You comments are always welcome: email@example.com

 Baker, 1973, GSA Special Paper 144

 Baker et al., 1991, Decade of North American Geology v.2 - Quaternary Non-glacial Geology, p.
 215-250

 Bretz, Smith, and Neff, 1956, GSA Bulletin v.
 67

 Colman, 1982, Chemical weathering of basalts and andesites: Evidence from weathering rinds, USGS Professional Paper 1246